Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 - Line 14: tell it what pin is to be used for serial communication
 - Line 08: tell it how many LEDs are in the string attached to that pin
 - Implicit in Line 23: tell it what order the three bytes go onto the data line: RGB, RBG, GBR, etc.
 - Line 18: use the typedef (a C-language construct for an activity-specific data type) **CRGB** to create an array for data storage when the data is sent to the LEDs.
-We will call this array fastled_array, but the name is arbitrary.
+The name of the array **leds** is arbitrary; we could change it if we want but would need to change it everywhere.
-- Line 23: use **FastLED.addLeds(...)** to point at fastled_array and give it the information about pin, number of LEDs, and color order.
+- Line 23: use **FastLED.addLeds(...)** to point at the array leds and give it the information about pin, number of LEDs, and color order.

 And you should be able to identify the code in **loop()**
 - Lines 66 and 70: fill array "leds" with the RGB colors we want for each LED (they used a different name than we will)